brucemen711/verdict/README.md

 <img src="http://verdictdb.org/image/verdict-for-impala-speedup.png" width="600px" />
 </p>

-Verdict brings interactive-speed, resource-efficient data analytics.
+Verdict brings interactive-speed, resource-efficient data analytics, with the following key features:

 1. **200x faster by sacrificing only 1% accuracy**
    Verdict can give you 99% accurate answers for your big data queries in a fraction of the time